aashutoshtiwari-ops/neon-guard/Readme.md

 ## UI

 Open `/`.
-Each left-nav card is one issue, with steps on the card.
+Cards are in demo order (cold compute first).
 Logs are not fetched on load so a cold-compute run stays cold.

+Full script: [docs/WALKTHROUGH.md](docs/WALKTHROUGH.md) — what each card proves, what to click, what to see.

 ## Endpoints